crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 == Contact and Credits ==

 Written by [Shane Bishop](https://ewww.io).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
-[Hammer](http://thenounproject.com/noun/hammer/#icon-No1306) designed by [John Caserta](http://thenounproject.com/johncaserta) from The Noun Project.
-[Images](http://thenounproject.com/noun/images/#icon-No22772) designed by [Simon Henrotte](http://thenounproject.com/Gizmodesbois) from The Noun Project.
+PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.

 = optipng =